unraid/docs/docs/unraid-os/using-unraid-to/run-docker-containers/managing-and-customizing-containers.md

 ## Creating and starting containers

-Once you've configured your container’s network, volume mappings, port mappings, and environment variables, you're ready to create and launch your **Docker container**.
+Once you've configured your container’s network, volume mappings, port mappings, and environment variables, you're ready to create and launch your Docker container.
 This section will guide you through the creation process, explain how to manage startup order and dependencies, and provide tips for advanced startup customization.

 ### Creating a container